dan-t/cpp-typecheck/README.md

 `cpp-typecheck` is build with [Rust](https://www.rust-lang.org/en-US/) so at least `rustc` and `cargo` are needed to build it.

-The easiest way to get both is by using `rustup`:
+The easiest way to get both is by using [rustup](https://www.rustup.rs/):

     $> curl https://sh.rustup.rs -sSf | sh